Skip to Content

 Apply Fungicides

 To prepare the sulfur solution, take two parts of sulfur and eight parts of water.
-Sulfur is a strong element, so this proportion should work.
-You may change the proportion based on the nature and intensity of the spread of the disease.
+Sulfur is a vital element, so this proportion should work.
+You may change the balance based on the nature and intensity of the spread of the disease.
 Mix thoroughly to ensure that the sulfur has dissolved thoroughly.

 Start by spraying all the plants in the affected area and repeat every 7 to 10 days.
 Do not apply this during the height of daytime temperatures.
 This may destroy the crops and plants and do more harm than good.